sequoiatree/teaching-cs/src/static/md/policies.md

 [Join the {{ CLASS_CODE }} Slack by visiting this link!]({{ SLACK_INVITE }}) Then read through the sections below.

+## Making your account

+To edit your information at any time, click your name and then "edit your profile".
+Please adhere to the following standards:

+* [Required] Full name: Your first and last name, with proper capitalization.
+* [Optional] Display name: Your first name or preferred name, if you'd rather not go by your full name.

 ## Staying up-to-date

 First and foremost, it is your responsibility to stay up-to-date with Slack.
 That means you should check it often, daily at the least.
 This is because I will release all time-sensitive announcements via Slack throughout the semester.
 Some homework assignments will also require you to post on Slack.